Elongated bubble centring and high-viscosity liquids in horizontal gas-liquid slug flow: Empirical analyses and novel theory: Theory

 Based on G08 modelling endeavours, it appears that increasing $\muL$ alters the range of superficial flow rates for which slug flow is predicted; however, such changes are not reflected in the data, resulting in worsening flow pattern calculation.
 Specifically, in this case, $\Delta\muL$ expands\textemdash on a flow pattern map\textemdash the outputted slug region at both stratified/non-stratified and slug/annular boundaries while simultaneously constricting it at the slug/dispersed bubble transition, producing a net accumulation.
 The data, however, show a lesser change.
 For reference, across $\Delta\muL$, G08 data show a decrease in measured slug (or elongated bubble) flow points from $36$ to $33$ ($82\%$ to $73\%$ of total points) and an increase in annular points from $5$ to $9$ ($11\%$ to $20\%$ of total points).
-Another relevant inference drawn from G08 stems from their empirical definition of a slug-annular transitional flow pattern (labelled SL-AN; registered once and twice for $\muLN=181$ and $\muLN=587$, respectively).
-A qualitative description is not given; intuitively, the superposition of slug and annular regimes will, however, exhibit both intermittency and\textemdash at least somewhere within the PCV\textemdash a competent liquid film enclosing a gas core with non-negligible thickness.
-Such a depiction clearly coincides with slug flow featuring fully-centred long bubbles in that both periodicity and annularity are observed.\footnote{That SL-AN points are observed sparsely, relative to other flow patterns, could imply that centring is not present in the majority of slug flow data; however, centring occurs on a wide spectrum and perfect-centring (radial symmetry\textemdash as is likely found in SL-AN data) is not a prerequisite for centring classification.
+Another relevant inference drawn from G08 stems from their empirical definition of a slug-annular transitional flow pattern (labelled SL-AN; registered once and twice for $\mu_{\scriptscriptstyle L1}$ and $\mu_{\scriptscriptstyle L2}$, respectively).
+A qualitative description is not given; intuitively, the superposition of slug and annular regimes will, however, exhibit both intermittency and\textemdash at least somewhere within the PCV\textemdash a competent liquid film with non-negligible thickness enclosing a gas core.
+Such a depiction clearly coincides with slug flow featuring fully-centred long bubbles in that both periodicity and annularity are present.
+Also, all noted SL-AN designations are encountered at the largest ($\uGS,\uLS$) pairs of their respective flow pattern maps\textemdash logically corresponding to the most significant degree of incurred centring.\footnote{That SL-AN points are observed sparsely, relative to other flow patterns, could be interpreted as a lack of observed centring in the majority of slug flow data; however, centring occurs on a wide spectrum and perfect-centring (radial symmetry\textemdash as is likely found approximately in SL-AN data) is not a prerequisite for centring classification.
 Further, detection can be tricky\textemdash if flow pattern identification is completed visually, compared to using, for example, advanced image processing techniques, lesser degrees of centring may not be recognized.
-For relatively small separation distances (i.e., $\yk<0.1D$ yet non-zero) most researchers would plausibly observe slug rather than transitional flow, especially considering that the phenomenological study of centring is still developing.} All noted SL-AN designations are encountered at the largest ($\uGS,\uLS$) pairs of their respective flow pattern maps\textemdash logically corresponding to the most significant degree of incurred centring.
-The above observations may indicate a critical role of bubble centring in the slug-annular transition for HVL systems\textemdash one that seemingly lacks field-scale recognition.
+For relatively small separation distances (i.e., $\yk<0.1D$ yet non-zero) most researchers would likely observe slug rather than transitional flow, especially considering that the phenomenological study of centring is still developing.} The above observations plausibly insinuate a critical role of bubble centring in the slug-annular transition for HVL systems\textemdash one that seemingly lacks field-scale recognition.